aose-yuu/ios-hot-reload/README.md

 ios-hot-reload run
 ```

-3. The script will start monitoring for file changes.
-Any changes in the project directory will trigger a rebuild and relaunch of the app in the iOS Simulator.
+3.The script will start monitoring for file changes.
+Any changes in the project directory will trigger a tuist generate command, followed by a rebuild and relaunch of the app in the iOS Simulator.

 ## 📝 Notes

 - The command will only work when run from the root directory of an Xcode project.
-- The script uses `osascript`, which may require privacy permissions.
+- The script uses osascript, which may require privacy permissions.
 You may need to grant appropriate permissions in System Preferences > Security & Privacy > Privacy > Accessibility.
-- The script is set to ignore rapid successive changes (within 3 seconds) to prevent unnecessary rebuilds.
+- The script is set to ignore rapid successive changes (within 5 seconds) to prevent unnecessary rebuilds.
 - If you encounter any issues with app name or bundle ID detection, you may need to adjust the relevant parts of the script.
+- The script now includes a tuist generate step before each build.
+Ensure that your project is set up to use Tuist if you want to take advantage of this feature.

 ## 🤝 Contributing